on Thursday, February 11, 2016

 Love Yourself First

-A cancer diagnosis can shake a person’s self-confidence, making them feel betrayed by their body or as if they don’t have as much control over their future as they once did, Golby says.
+A cancer diagnosis can shake people’s self-confidence, making them feel betrayed by their body or as if they don’t have as much control over their future as they once did, Ms. Golby says.
 This loss of confidence can make it harder to pursue a relationship.